-Stay in a classic New Orleans style "shotgun" house for your upcoming New Orleans vacation.
+Stay in a classic New Orleans style, "shotgun," house for your upcoming New Orleans vacation.

 THE HOUSE: The house is a large, single shotgun, and a true one-of-a-kind, "only-in-New-Orleans," home.
 There are three private bedrooms, each with queen-size beds, and there are two additional living rooms/spaces for lounging, with two couches that could also be used for sleeping.
 The house has a large kitchen and one bathroom with a shower and a clawfoot tub.
 The oven/stove and fridge are from the 30's 40's!!!
 Most of the appliances in the house are antiques - and they all work!
 The house is fully furnished, with cookware, and all the amenities you will need, including high-speed WI-FI.
-There is a really great front porch for hanging out, and a sweet back yard too!
-Simply put, the place has a ton of that rustic New Orleans charm.
+There is a really great front porch for hanging out, and a pretty sweet back yard too!
+Simply put, the place has a ton of rustic New Orleans charm.
 Granted, it is an old house and could use some updates (paint, etc.), but it is very clean and comfortable.
 It is truly a rare gem of a place, absolutely lovable.

 House Layout: Shotgun houses can often be an uncomfortable design for sharing space, but our house is very unique in this regard.
 The house has three private bedrooms (with doors), and three separate entrances.
 So, there won't be any scenario where you would be forced to walk through the other guest's bedroom to get to the kitchen, bathroom, or other living spaces, which is most often the case in a shotgun house.
 Here is the layout of the house: Front porch/entrance, front room/living room, second room (bedroom w/ queen bed).
 The first and second room are separated by sliding pocket doors (AKA double parlor), which can be left open, or closed.
 The third room is another bedroom, with a queen bed, and doors on either side of the room.
 The fourth room is another living room, which also has a door to the outside (side entrance).
 This room is openly attached to the kitchen (separated only by a fireplace).
 Behind the kitchen is the third bedroom (w/ queen bed) and the bathroom.
 There are two entrances to the bathroom, one from the kitchen, and the other from the back bedroom.
 There is a third entrance to the house in the back bedroom, which leads to the laundry/mud-room, and out to the back yard.
 6 people (3 couples) can stay here and easily maintain comfort and privacy!
 If you want to access the kitchen and/or bathroom from bedroom 1, without walking through bedroom 2, you can walk outside and re-enter the house through the side door.
 This may sound a bit strange, but it is a rarity in a shotgun house to even have the option of not walking through bedrooms to access the kitchen and bathroom, and most houses in New Orleans are shotgun houses.
-Bedroom 1 is the only room where this would be necessary, the other two rooms have direct access.
+Bedroom 1 is the only room where this would be necessary, the other two rooms have direct access (without going outside).